sourcefrog/cargo-mutants/README.md

 root; otherwise it matches only against the file name.
 If used together with `--file` argument, then the files to be examined are matched before the files to be excluded.

+`-F`, `--re REGEX`: Only test mutants whose full name, as shown in `cargo mutants --list`, matches the given regex.
+The name includes the filename and return value, so you can also match against them.

+`-E`, `--exclude-re REGEX`: Don't test mutants whose full name matches the given regex.

 `--list`: Show what mutants could be generated, without running them.

 `--diff`: With `--list`, also include a diff of the source change for each mutant.